Improved well-posedness for the quadratic derivative nonlinear wave equation in 2D

 If the nonlinearity has a null-form structure, Klainerman and Machedon \cite{kl-mac:null} improved the range for LWP to $s>\frac{3}{2}$, which is almost critical in 3D.

-In dimension $n=2$, the best known result for \eqref{main_eq} is for $s>\frac{7}{4}$, which can be shown using the Strichartz estimates approach.
-As we were unable to locate a reference for this result, we sketch its proof in Appendix \ref{appA}.
+In dimension $n=2$, the sharp LWP result for $s>\frac{7}{4}$ can be again shown using the Strichartz estimates approach.
+As we were unable to locate a reference for this result, we sketch its easy proof in Appendix \ref{appA}.
 If the nonlinearity has a null-form structure, the LWP results can again be improved.
 For the $Q_0$ null-form, almost critical LWP was established by Klainerman and Selberg \cite{kl-sel} in the context of wave maps.
 For the other null forms, Zhou \cite{zhou} established LWP for data in $H^s$ with $s>\frac{5}{4}$, and also showed that this is sharp.

 Recently, Gr\"{u}nrock showed in \cite{grunrock:wave} that one can eliminate the gap to the almost criticality for the equation \eqref{main_eq} in dimension $n=3$, by taking the initial data in the Fourier-Lebesgue spaces $\^{H}_s^r$.
 These spaces are defined as the closure of the set of Schwartz functions under the norm,